saquibmian/cs4474/course-page/index.md

 index: 1
 ---

-{% for post in site.announcements %}
+{% for post in site.announcements reversed %}

 {% box post %}